-15. Are there any commercial-scale clean hydrogen production projects in development or already operating?
+14. Are there any commercial-scale clean hydrogen production projects in development or already operating?

-There are currently no commercial-scale clean hydrogen production projects operating in Kenya.
+There are currently no commercial-scale clean hydrogen production projects in development or already operating in Kenya.

 However, Maire Tecnimont S.p.A., an Italian group of 50 companies, through its subsidiaries MET Development, Stamicarbon and NextChem announced in 2021, their interest in a commercial scale renewable power-to-fertilizer (nitrate fertilizer) plant in Kenya.

-Furthermore, Fortescue Future Industry (FFI) has recently entered into arrangements with the government of Kenya for the proposed development of green energy and green ammonia projects in Kenya.12
+Furthermore, Fortescue Future Industry (FFI) has recently entered into a deal with the government of Kenya for the development of green energy and green ammonia projects in Kenya.8